Biophysics Ph.D. (Ithaca)

 Program Description

 Graduate study in biophysics is interdisciplinary and highly individualized.
 Students majoring in biophysics are expected to obtain a broad, interdisciplinary knowledge of fundamental principles in both the biological and physical sciences.
 But because biophysics covers a wide range of areas, it would be unrealistic to expect to master each facet in detail.
-A student working in computational modeling of protein motions will develop a strong background in statistical physics, computational science, and chemistry, while a student involved in laser studies of proteins in biological membranes will develop a strong background in quantum physics, instrumentation, chemistry, and biomembranes.
+A student working in the dynamics and motions of DNA will develop a strong background in statistical physics, computational science, and instrumentation, while a student involved in enzyme dynamics studies will develop a strong background in biochemistry, X-ray scattering and crystallography, and cryo-electron microscopy.

 Contact Information